IlyaDobrynin/opti_models/README.md

         ```
         docker run --gpus all --ipc=host -v PROJECT_DIR:/workspace -v /usr/local/opti_models/:/usr/local/opti_models/ -it opti_models
         ```
-    Where PROJECT_DIR is the directory, where opti_models locates
+    Where PROJECT_DIR is the directory, where opti_models is located

 ### Without docker
 1. Create a clean virtual environment